oliver-charlesworth/nespot/README.md

 - Constants strewn everywhere

-- Make `Runner` / `Debugger` nicer in terms of running different ROMs.
+- Make `Debugger` nicer in terms of running different ROMs.

+- Have `Runner` print out the hash of the ROM.

 ## References